github/docs/content/apps/using-github-apps/about-using-github-apps.md

 ## {% data variables.product.prodname_github_app %}s and OAuth Apps

-{% data variables.product.company_short %} also supports OAuth Apps.
-Unlike {% data variables.product.prodname_github_app %}s, you do not install an OAuth App or control what repositories it can access.
-For more information, see "[AUTOTITLE](/apps/oauth-apps/using-oauth-apps/authorizing-oauth-apps)."
+{% data variables.product.company_short %} also supports {% data variables.product.prodname_oauth_app %}s.
+Unlike {% data variables.product.prodname_github_app %}s, you do not install an {% data variables.product.prodname_oauth_app %} or control what repositories it can access.

+Both {% data variables.product.prodname_oauth_app %}s and {% data variables.product.prodname_github_app %}s use OAuth 2.0.

+{% data variables.product.prodname_oauth_app %}s can only act on behalf of a user while {% data variables.product.prodname_github_app %}s can either act on behalf of a user or independently of a user.

+For more information, see "[AUTOTITLE](/apps/oauth-apps/building-oauth-apps/differences-between-github-apps-and-oauth-apps)" and "[AUTOTITLE](/apps/oauth-apps/using-oauth-apps/authorizing-oauth-apps)."